 Ed.D.
 Educational Technology Leadership, Pepperdine University M.A.
 English Language and Literature, Montclair State University B.A.
 English Education, Montclair State University N.J.
 Standard English Teaching Credential

-Laura Zieger is an Associate Professor of Educational Technology and Advisor of the School Library Media Specialist Program in the College of Education at New Jersey City University.
+Laura Zieger is Professor and Chairperson of the Educational Technology Department.
 She was previously the Director of the Curriculum Resource Center at Montclair State University.

 Dr. Zieger is an esteemed judge for the past six years for the Software & Information Industry Association’s CODiE Awards.
 The CODiE Awards holds the distinction of being the only peer-recognition awards program of its kind in the technology industry, providing a unique opportunity for companies and schools to earn the praise of their peers.
 Dr. Zieger is the principal judge in the category: Best Postsecondary Education Learning Management Solution, which recognizes the best postsecondary technology solution with content development and knowledge management tools to build undergraduate- and graduate-level courses.